dmurali12/TheBox/Endocrine System/Reproductive Axis.md

 	- The high levels of progesterone *suppress GnRH production*
 		- Prevents maturation of multiple follicles
 #### If fertilization occurs:
-4. Corpus luteum continues to produce progestrogen and estrogens
+4. Corpus luteum continues to produce progesterone and estrogens
 #### If no fertilization

-4. The cycle resets BUT
+The cycle resets, but in order to do that, the endometrial lining must shed.
+This is called the **menstrual cycle**.

 ```chart
 type: line